chucknorris/uppercut/README.markdown

 It helps keep to the product updated, pays for site hosting, etc. https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=4410250

 # RELEASE NOTES
+=0.9.0.318=
+* Nitriq support.
+Please check for a new setting in the config. (r317)
+* OutputPath is configurable not to be overridden by UppercuT - see http://code.google.com/p/uppercut/issues/detail?id=15 for details.
+Please check for a new setting in the config. (r316)
+* Multi-targeting for building your product on several frameworks at once  - see http://code.google.com/p/uppercut/issues/detail?id=14 for details. (r316)
+* Zip uses the version hash (which is only different if you are git or mercurial). (r313)

 =0.9.0.306=
 * Added a framework switch for NUnit - handling .NET 4.0 Support (r305)
 * Zip.build handles HG versioning (r304)